 After initial treatment for a foot or ankle sprain, which may include rest, ice, compression, and elevation, your NYU Langone doctor may recommend physical therapy to help build strength and improve balance and range of motion in the injured foot or ankle.

 Physical therapists at NYU Langone’s Rusk Rehabilitation meet with you to develop a plan to improve function, so that you can return to activities such as walking and sports.

-NYU Langone’s Center for Musculoskeletal Care is equipped with the newest and most advanced physical therapy equipment.
+NYU Langone Orthopedic Center is equipped with the newest and most advanced physical therapy equipment.

 Some severe sprains, particularly those that occur with a fracture, may require surgery.